jidhub/thumb-external-keyboard-layouts/README.md

 # Extra Physical Keyboard Layouts
 ## Development on pause until September 2024
 Azerty-lafayette type keyboard for [my Bluetooth keyboard](https://www.amazon.fr/gp/product/B08C4KWB5V/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) for Android phones.
 No root needed.
-I chose that keyboard because its space key is small, and this layout ensures that the two left and right keys around the space key have this effect:
+I chose that keyboard because its space key is small, because its touchpad is below the keyboard to be able to lay my wrists.
+The Neo2 layout added by this github project ensures that the two left and right keys around the space key have this effect:

 Alt Shift Space AltGr Control